 Due to the wide range of tires available I only stock a few models.
 I can order tires that you want, but you may also order your own (cheaper for you).
 Have them shipped directly to me, attention your name, and I'll hold them until you show up.
 Mounting and balancing will be charged at the shop rate but wheels off the bike will usually be about $30.
 Wheels on the bike will be slightly higher.

 There are several good online tire stores.
-A popular one is Southwest Moto Tires who offer free shipping for two or more tires, but there are others.
 Note that for K1200LT you need to be sure to order the correct reinforced tire.
 Check your owner's manual or consult the BMW approved tire list.